ipython-contrib/jupyter_contrib_nbextensions/README.md

  * `thisextension/thisextension.yml` - file describing the nbextension to the `jupyter_nbextensions_configurator` server extension
  * `thisextension/thisextension.css` - optional CSS file, which may be loaded by the javascript
  * `thisextension/README.md` - readme file describing the nbextension in markdown format

+A few (jupyter_highlight_selected_word, jupyter_latex_envs), exist as separate packages on pypi, which are included as dependencies of this package.

 For further details, see [the documentation at jupyter-contrib-nbextensions.readthedocs.io](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/internals.html).